Helping you plan ahead

 Archaeological Impact Assessment (AIA)

-When a project is deemed to have moderate to high potential for intact archaeological resources, a field assessment will determine the presence and/or extent of any cultural material that exists within project boundaries.
+When a project is deemed to have moderate to high potential for intact archaeological resources, an Archaeological Impact Assessment will determine the presence and/or extent of any cultural material that exists within project boundaries.
 If such resources are deemed to be of high historic resource significance and are under threat of impact, avoidance or further work will be recommended.
 If avoidance is not practical, the developer can opt for site alteration through Section 12 of the Heritage Conservation Act.

 Systematic Data Recovery (SDR)